dbosoft/YaNco/README.md

 }
   ```

 The RfcRuntime is a low level API that you will typical never use directly.
-But using this method open a connection allows the replace connection and RfcRuntime by DI containers and for Unit testing.
+But by using this method to open a connection you can replace connection and RfcRuntime by DI containers and for Unit testing.

 You can now use the RFCContext instance to call ABAP RFMs.